About the course

 Examples of past ‘C-course options include: ‘The Body in Victorian Literature, Science, and Medicine’; ‘Senses of Humour: Wordsworth to Ashbery’; ‘Proto-Modernism and the Novel: Joseph Conrad and Nineteenth-Century Contexts’; ‘Women and Drama; ‘Literatures of Empire and Nation, 1880-1935’; and ‘Queer Identities in Fin de Siècle Literature and Culture’.
 Options change from year to year, depending on the availability of faculty members and on their current teaching and research interests.

 You will write a 10,000- to 11,000-word dissertation on a subject of your choice but related to the work you have been doing over the year.
-You will be assigned to a member of academic staff who will act as your supervisor, meeting you for a total of four one-hour supervisions over Hilary and Trinity terms to discuss written drafts you have submitted beforehand.
+In the first term of the MSt you will be assigned to a member of academic staff who will act as your supervisor.
 Students will have the opportunity to present their dissertation ideas at a one-day conference that they organise in conjunction with the faculty office, usually at the start of Trinity term.
 Each student on the course gives a 10-minute presentation on their work in progress, with the opportunity to receive feedback from their peers and the course convenors.